Superannuation and planning your financial future

 Some benefits of SMSF include:

-• More freedom to invest in what you want
+- more freedom to invest in what you want;

-• A larger pool of investments to choose from, for example, collectables or physical gold
+- a larger pool of investments to choose from, for example, collectables or physical gold;

-• Better tax benefits and strategies
+- better tax benefits and strategies.

 Some downfalls of SMSF include:

-• All the responsibility is on you
+- all the responsibility is on you;

-• Managing a super fund can take up a lot of time
+- managing a super fund can take up a lot of time;

-• Fees can be higher depending on your assets (in certain circumstances)
+- fees can be higher depending on your assets (in certain circumstances);

 Regardless of your superannuation situation, just having retirement savings and super as your only form of funding in retirement is like having all your ‘eggs in one basket’.
-Other investment options which could diversify your savings include stocks and investment properties.
+Other investment options that could diversify your savings include stocks and investment properties.

 Get expert advice from a financial adviser about how superannuation fits in your retirement plan and how you can ensure you won’t run out of money when you retire.